|1. The First Maritime Traders|

 The Phoenician alphabet was mostly consonantal .
 They had a trade monopoly, shipping goods from one location to another in the Mediteranean Sea.
 (Other races did not have the navigation skills then.)

-Likewise, the Hebrew script was consonental, except for aleph and vav, the latter serving not only as a consonant (v or w as in YHWH) but also as an indeterminate vowel (o or u).
+Likewise, the Hebrew script was consonental, except for aleph and vav, the latter serving not only as a consonant (v or w as in the tetragrammaton, YHWH) but also as an indeterminate vowel (o or u).

 Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to modern houses, and (iii) created an architectural style with columns.

 |Life in the Knossos Palace||